splunk/dashboard-simple-table-component/README.md

 # Dashboard Tutorial 1

 This project is part of the Splunk Web Platform tutorial series regarding the Splunk Dashboard Framework.
 In the first installment, we cover how to add a Splunk UI component as a custom visualization into a Splunk Dashboard.

+Be sure to check out tutorial.md for a step by step process to make this project!

 ![](packages/table-dashboard/src/main/webapp/pages/dashboard/final_dashboard.png)